paul-raga/SysInfo/README.md

 ### Version History

 * 0.1.0-alpha
-    * Bulk of project functioning, cmd arguments yet to be implemented
+    * Bulk of project functioning, support for base report and full report

 ### License